 It met both their objective of increasing sales, while making it easy for people with time on their hands now to start their own website.

 At least don’t show it.

-Just be there for your audiences.
+Just be there for your audience.

 Brand & Marketing Messaging-> How to adjust them to make them relevant and helpful?